Identifying interacting pairs of sites in Ising models on a countable set: Notation, definitions, and main results

 \end{defin}

-Let $A=\{-1,1\}$ be the basic binary set and $S=A^{\Z^d} $ be the set of spin configurations on the lattice $\Z^d$.
-Fixed configurations will be denoted by lower case letters $x, \ldots$ whereas the capital letter $X$ will denote a random field.
-A point $ i \in \Z^d $ will be called a site.
-For any $i \in \Z^d$, $x(i)$ will denote the value of the configuration $x$ at site $i$.
-Given a subset $F$ of $\Z^d$, we shall also denote $x(F)=\{x(i): i \in F\}$ and similarly for $X$.
+Let $\mathcal{X}=\{-1,1\}^{S} $ be the set of configurations on the set of sites $S$.
+A fixed configurations will be denoted by lower case letter $x$ whereas the capital letter $X$ will denote a random configuration taking values on $\mathcal{X}$ and probability measure $\P$.
+For any $i \in S$, $x(i)$ will denote the value of the configuration $x$ at site $i$.
+Given a subset $F$ of $S$, we shall also denote $x(F)=\{x(i): i \in F\}$ and similarly for $X$.